chriskhau/DM3193-Fianal-Project/README.md

 # Connect Four

-This app uses socket and nodejs to create a multiplayer connect four game.
+This app uses socket and nodejs to create a multiplayer Connect Four game.

 ## How to Run locally
 1. Clone repository